 Law school is a lifelong investment.
-Wake Forest University School of Law will automatically consider you for a variety of merit-based scholarships.
-Beyond our scholarships, there are several options to help you pay for your investment, including federally sponsored loan programs, private-sector education loans, assistantships, and other on-campus employment opportunities.
+Wake Forest University School of Law will automatically consider you for a variety of merit-based scholarships for our JD and LLM programs.
+Beyond our scholarships, there are several options to help you pay for your investment, including federal and private student loans, VA education benefits, and on-campus employment opportunities.
 Additionally, our home in Winston-Salem makes law school more affordable with a lower cost of living than the national average.

-Employment opportunities are available through the law school and the Wake Forest University community; however, the American Bar Association strongly recommends that first-year students not work and instead focus on their studies.
+Employment opportunities are available through the law school and the Wake Forest University community.

 Veterans, service members, and qualified family members may qualify for VA education benefits.

 Learn more about financial awareness and money management, student loans, and resources available for veterans and service members.

 Students pursuing dual and concurrent degrees with other Wake Forest University professional and graduate-level degree programs may qualify for financial aid from the other school.

 - Financial aid will be processed by the financial aid office of the school the student is attending and paying tuition towards.

 - Students receiving a School of Law institutional scholarship will have the total amount of the scholarship reduced for hours awarded outside of the law program.